alexykn/sps2/BUILD_SCRIPT_DOCUMENTATION.md

 ### When to Use Post-Processing

+- **patch_rpaths**:
+  - `default` (or omit): Modern @rpath style - recommended for most packages
-- **patch_rpaths**: Only needed when binaries fail with "dylib not found" errors or when tools don't understand @rpath
+  - `absolute`: Use when binaries fail with "dylib not found" errors or tools don't understand @rpath
+  - `skip`: Use for packages that manage their own rpaths or don't have dynamic libraries
 - **fix_permissions**: Only needed when installed binaries lack execute permissions (some packages like GCC)
-- Most modern packages work correctly without any post-processing
+- The default behavior (when `post:` is omitted) applies modern rpath patching automatically

 ## Installation Section